 - Framework for Falls and Related Injury Prevention in Residential Care (PDF) and the Toolkit for Falls and Related Injuries in Residential Care (PDF)

 - Primary Care Fall Prevention Multimedia Package: Written Resources

-- Promoting Active Living (PAL): Best Practice Guidelines for Fall Prevention in Assisted Living© – booklet
+- Promoting Active Living (PAL): Best Practice Guidelines for Fall Prevention in Assisted Living© – booklet for purchase

 - Residential Care Fall and Fall-Related Injury Prevention Toolkit – Program Examples

 For more on Seniors’ Falls research & publications, go to our library »

 - Rajabali F, Ibrahimova A, Barnett B, Pike I. (2015).
 Economic Burden of Injury in British Columbia.
 BC Injury Research and Prevention Unit: Vancouver, BC. ↩

 - Average of fall-related hospitalizations, 2009/10 to 2013/14, Discharge Abstract Database (DAD), Ministry of Health, BCIRPU Injury Data Online Tool, 2016. ↩

 - BC Ministry of Health.
 (2006).
 The evolution of seniors’ falls prevention in British Columbia.
 BC Ministry of Health: Victoria, BC. ↩